a-bonus/a-bonus.github.io/mixed-factorial-anova.md

 - The **"Factorial"** part means you have two or more predictor variables (factors).
 - The **"Mixed"** part is the key: you have a mix of predictor variable types.

-## Module 2: The Building Blocks - Between vs. Within
+## The Building Blocks - Between vs. Within

 To understand "Mixed," we need to know the two types of factors it mixes: